Put a Little Love in Your Heart: Annie Lennox and Al Green version

 In 1988, Annie Lennox and Al Green recorded a version that was released as the ending theme song to the 1988 film Scrooged.
 The song reached number 9 in the US on the Hot 100 in January 1989, and climbed all the way to number 2 on both the US Adult Contemporary and Canadian Singles charts, as well as becoming a top 40 hit in several countries worldwide, including number 28 in the UK for the festive season of 1988–1989.
 Although credited to Lennox, the song was produced by her Eurythmics partner David A. Stewart.
+The b-side "A Great Big Piece of Love" is an experimental track by Eurythmics, credited under the alias 'The Spheres of Celestial Influence'.

 The video was directed by Sophie Muller.